Importance of Data Logging for Tuning

 Just reading the list above should tell you why knowing this information for any given conditions can give the best results for those particular conditions, be they the best performance or the best fuel efficiency, for example.

-These few examples should be enough to tell you why data logging is important for pretty much any tune, let alone Stage 3 tuning projects that introduce a lot of custom work and specific hardware changes that can make a huge difference in literally every aspect of engine operation.
+These few examples should be enough to tell you why data logging is essential for pretty much any tune, let alone Stage 3 tuning projects that introduce a lot of custom work and specific hardware changes that can make a huge difference in every aspect of engine operation.
 With a good data log, you can observe all those changes and the differences they make and adjust the tune to the best and safest levels possible.

 A Few Examples of Engine Parameters Important for Data Logging